-Adding options to your application is only extra choice to a certain point, then it works in reverse as people can’t find the option they are looking for and become bewildered at the choices available before quickly heading to the close button instead.
+Adding options to your application is a choice to a certain point.
+Beyond that, it causes people to be unable to find the option they are looking for, becoming bewildered at the choices available before quickly heading to the close button instead.

-If you absolutely must have extra options that only a small percentage of the population care about just store it in the configuration system and forget about giving it presence on the user interface.
+If you absolutely must have extra options that only a small percentage of the population care about, just store them in the configuration system and forget about giving it presence on the user interface.

 10. Adhere to the platform

-Read the user interface guidelines and only deviate when you know better than the expert team behind them.
-If you have to explain it then you didn’t know better after all.
+Read user interface guidelines and only deviate when you know better than the expert team behind them.
+If you have to explain it, then you didn’t know better after all.

-If the operating system has conventions for files, configuration and help use them.
-Don’t claim being the same across platforms is more important – people who use more than one platform know and expect them to be different already.
+If the operating system has conventions for files, configuration and help, use them.
+Don’t claim that being the same across platforms is more important – people who use more than one platform know and expect them to be different already.

-If you want to use an update, notification or other commodity service find what is already popular and a good fit and use that, don’t develop something different.
+If you want to use an update, notification, or other commodity services, find what is already popular and a good fit and use that, don’t develop something different.